JohnodonCode/TSI9/README.md

 # TSI9
 A simple program for detecting touch screen input.
-Displays the X and Y coordinate or your stylus
+Displays the X and Y coordinate of your stylus This is for ***Homebrewed*** Devices

 # Installation